Luke Fortner

-Luke Fortner (born May 15, 1998) is an American football center for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Kentucky.
+Luke Fortner (born May 15, 1998) is an American professional football center for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Kentucky Wildcats and was drafted by the Jacksonville Jaguars in the third round of the 2022 NFL draft.

-Early life and high school
+Early life

 Fortner grew up in Sylvania, Ohio and attended Sylvania Northview High School.
-After Luke graduated Northview High School his successor on the offensive line happened to be his younger brother Matt.
-Some say Matt was the more talented one.

 College career

-Fortner redshirted his true freshman season at Kentucky.
+Fortner redshirted his true freshman season at the University of Kentucky.
 He appeared in eight games as a redshirt freshman.
 Fortner played in 11 of Kentucky's 13 games during his redshirt sophomore season.
 He became the Wildcats' starting left guard going into his redshirt junior season and started 13 games in 2019 and 10 in Kentucky's COVID-19-shortened 2020 season.
 Fortner decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to Kentucky for a sixth season.
 He moved to center during fall training camp and was named first-team All-Southeastern Conference by the league's coaches.
+Fortner graduated in May 2022 with three degrees: Bachelor's, master's in mechanical engineering, and MBA.

 Professional career

 Jacksonville Jaguars

-Fortner was selected by the Jacksonville Jaguars in the third round, 65th overall, of the 2022 NFL Draft.
-He was named the Jaguars starting center as a rookie.
+Fortner was selected by the Jacksonville Jaguars in the third round, 65th overall, of the 2022 NFL draft.
+He was named the Jaguars' starting center as a rookie.

+New Orleans Saints

+On August 17, 2025, Fortner was traded to the New Orleans Saints in exchange for defensive tackle Khalen Saunders.